Principal and Upper School Teacher

-Mr. Muller is serving as the school’s Principal, Physics, Upper School Composition, Chemistry, and Rhetoric Teacher in this year of operation.
+Mr. Muller serves as the school’s Principal and an Upper School Teacher.
 He and his wife, Baylee, are from the Memphis area, where they both graduated from the University of Memphis: he with a B.A. in Philosophy and she with a B.L.S. in Religion and Society.
 The Lord has given him a desire to see brothers and sisters rejoicing in a biblical worldview: one that sees all of life through the lens of the Gospel of Jesus Christ.
 He believes that Classical Christian education is both an excellent means to helping students develop a biblical worldview and a means for training students to be citizens of heaven in the world today.
-In his spare time, Mr. Muller enjoys spending time with his wife, 5-year old daughter, Adeline, 2-year-old son, Roman, and reading fiction.
+In his spare time, Mr. Muller enjoys spending time with his wife, children – Adeline, Roman, and Kuyper – reading fiction, and watching movies.

 Shannon Earls was born and raised in central Louisiana.
 She met and married her husband, whose name is also Shannon, while acquiring her BS in Radiology from Northeast Louisiana University (now ULM).
 She is the mom of seven kids, ages 24 to 10 and had the privilege to homeschool for 18 years.
 Shannon and Shannon have lived in Little Rock for about 22 years and have served at the Bible Church of Little Rock for over 20 years.
 As the preschool teacher, Shannon is excited to share the love of Christ with her young students as they learn to be kind friends, obey the Lord with their actions as well as their hearts, and learn to love learning through the cultivation of curious minds.